Same-sex marriage in Switzerland: Popular initiative "For the couple and the family"

+Signature gathering and approval

 In 2011, the Christian Democratic People's Party (CVP/PDC) began gathering signatures for a popular initiative entitled "For the couple and the family - No to the penalty of marriage" (Für Ehe und Familie - gegen die Heiratsstrafe; Pour le couple et la famille - Non à la pénalisation du mariage; Per il matrimonio e la famiglia - No agli svantaggi per le coppie sposate; Per la lètg e la famiglia - Na als dischavantatgs per pèrs maridads).
 This initiative sought to amend article 14 of the Swiss Federal Constitution to equalise fiscal rights and social security benefits between married couples and unmarried cohabiting couples.
 However, the text would have also introduced a definition of marriage for the first time, specifically the "sole union between a man and a woman".
 Under Swiss law, cohabiting unmarried couples are entitled to two full pensions.
 However, the pension of married couples is limited to 150% of the maximum pension per person, meaning that if both partners earn relatively well during their working life, they receive only one and a half times the maximum pension instead of two full pensions.

 In November 2012, signature gathering ended and the initiative was submitted.
 The Federal Council reviewed the initiative and decided to support it, formally asking Parliament in October 2013 to recommend that voters approve the initiative.
 On 10 December 2014, the National Council discussed the initiative.
 The Greens proposed to amend the bill stating that "any forms of unions" could not be penalised and the Green Liberals proposed to amend the bill so that "marriage and all the other forms of union defined by the law" could not be penalised.
 The debate opposed mainly the Swiss People's Party and the Christian Democrats to the Green Liberals, the Greens, the Social Democrats and the Conservative Democrats.
 The Liberals were mostly divided on the issue.
 The Swiss People's Party and the Christian Democrats stated their opposition to "any form of homophobia".
 On the other hand, the opposing parties highlighted the discrimination that would be introduced by the initiative and called for a future definition of marriage that would include same-sex couples.
 Some MPs called the Christian Democrats a "retrograde" party.